ilkkamtk/mpjakk/docs/w5-player.md

 ## Show user's files + update

-1. Add new page 'my-files' (MyFilesPage)
+1. Add new page 'MyFiles.js'
-1. Add a button (for example to profile page) which opens MyFilesPage
+1. Add a button (for example to profile page) which opens MyFiles
 1. Display a list of user's own files
-    - very similar to HomePage
+    - very similar to Home
 1. Add 'view', 'modify' and 'delete' buttons next to each file.
 1. Add corresponding functionality to the buttons
-    - for 'view' use PlayerPage
+    - for 'view' use Single.js
     - delete does not need it's own page
     - modify is 90% same as UploadPage
-        - make a copy of upload.html and remove file chooser
+        - make a copy of Upload.js and remove file chooser